Ramadan in Bahrain 2026: Dates, Traditions, and Eid al-Fitr

 Luqaimat (fried dough balls drizzled with date syrup or honey)

-Following iftar, family and community visits continue, with people gathering in majlis
+Following iftar, family and community visits continue, with people gathering in the majlis

 (traditional sitting areas), enjoying Arabic coffee and dates, reinforcing family bonds and social harmony.